 What would you like current and prospective students in the cybersecurity program to know?

 My door is always open - that's something I value.
 I'm accessible and willing to have conversations with you about your thoughts, what you want to do, questions about the field or the program - you just have to reach out!
 It may take a day or two, but I will always get back to you.

-As cybersecurity co-chair, Kathleen oversees the following programs: the computer forensics & digital investigations bachelor's degree and certificate, the computer & information systems bachelor's degree, the management information systems bachelor's degree, the web design & development bachelor's degree and certificates, and the information security master's degree and graduate certificate.
+As cybersecurity co-chair, Kathleen oversees the following programs: the computer forensics & digital investigations bachelor's degree, the computer & information systems bachelor's degree, the management information systems bachelor's degree, the web design & development bachelor's degree and certificates, and the information security master's degree and graduate certificate.

 You May Also Like

 Champlain College will not share or sell personal information.
 Submitting this form constitutes your express written consent to agree to receive e-mails, texts, and phone messages from Champlain College at the phone number(s) and email address provided in this form.